-The individuals designated to interact with local, state, and federal emergency management officials during emergency are listed in Appendix C.
+The following individuals are designated to interact with local, state, and federal emergency management officials during emergency as listed in Appendix C.

 6 Legal Requirements

 All Facility personnel shall adhere to all applicable laws and regulations at all times in connection with an emergency event governed by this EOP.